mikecinnamon/MLearning/[ML-05] Logistic regression.md

 $$\textrm{Accuracy} = \frac{\textrm{TN}+\textrm{TP}} {\textrm{TN}+\textrm{FP}+\textrm{FN}+\textrm{TP}}\thinspace.$$

 The accuracy can be calculated directly, or extracted from the confusion matrix, as the sum of the diagonal terms divided by the sum of all terms.
-Although it looks as the obvious metric for the evaluation of a classifier, the accuracy is not always adequate, specially when the data present class imbalance.
-For instance, if you have a 90% of negative samples in your training data set, classifying all the samples as negative gives you 90% accuracy (you don't need machine learning for that!).
+Although it looks as the obvious metric for the evaluation of a classifier, the accuracy is not always adequate, specially when the training data present class imbalance.
+For instance, if you have a 90% of negative training units, classifying all the training units as negative gives you 90% accuracy (you don't need machine learning for that!).

 In a business context, a visual inspection of the confusion matrix is always recommended.
 In many cases, it is useful to examine the performance of the classifier separately on the actual positives and the actual negatives.
 Then, the usual metrics are: